pmeurer/Non-stationary-time-series-attribution-for-heatwaves-over-Europe/README.md

 - **`reg_17/`** – Results for region 17 (Southern Europe)
 - **`reg_19/`** – Results for region 19 (Northern Europe)

-Each subfolder contains subfolders for the different CMIP6 models, which contain NetCDF files (`.nc`) with the EPI computed from CMIP6 simulations under natural-only (`nat`) and anthropogenic + natural (`hist`) forcing scenarios.
+Each subfolder contains subfolders for the different CMIP6 models and ERA5, which contain NetCDF files (`.nc`) with the EPI computed from CMIP6 simulations under natural-only (`nat`) and anthropogenic + natural (`hist`) forcing scenarios, as well as from ERA5 reanalysis data.

+### Markov model output
 Due to file size constraints, the Markov model output files are not included in this repository.
-The results can be fully reproduced by running the provided Jupyter Notebook using the data in `epi_output/`.
-Notebooks for visualisation can be requested from the authors.
+The results can be fully reproduced by running `attribution_analysis.ipynb` using the data in `epi_output/`.
+The visualisation notebook can be requested from the authors.

-### Jupyter Notebook
+### Jupyter Notebooks
-The complete analysis pipeline is provided as a Jupyter Notebook:

-- **`attribution_analysis.ipynb`** – Contains all steps from data loading to final estimation of the Markov model.
+- **`attribution_analysis.ipynb`** – Full analysis pipeline from data loading to final estimation of the non-stationary Markov model.
+Produces the Markov output for all 9 CMIP6 models and all three regions.
+- **`visualisation.ipynb`** – Loads the fitted model output and ERA5 data and produces the main result figures.
+Available from the authors on request.

-All input data required to run the notebook is provided in `epi_output/`.
+All input data required to run the notebooks is provided in `epi_output/`.
 No additional data download is necessary.

 ## Workflow notes & Computational requirements

-To ensure reproducibility, all relevant steps are available as jupyter notebook.
+To ensure reproducibility, all relevant steps are documented as Jupyter Notebooks.
+The core functions are provided in `markov_functions.py`, which is shared between the analysis and visualisation notebooks.

 The software versions used to run the analyses are the following: